Bring Me a Shrubbery

-There’s another azalea, a few yards from the house, that has a ruby-colored bougainvillea—no, it’s a crape myrtle—blooming tall right in the middle of it, shooting another eight feet up, plus a vine of morning glories climbing the crape myrtle, plus some wispy ferns growing in amongst the vine, plus, for real, a trail of Spanish moss.
+Another azalea, a few yards from the house, has a ruby-colored bougainvillea—no, it’s a crepe myrtle—blooming tall right in the middle of it, shooting another eight feet up, plus a vine of morning glories climbing the crape myrtle, plus some wispy ferns growing in amongst the vine, plus, for real, a trail of Spanish moss.
 It bothers me.

 This is my mother’s house, my mother’s garden, in central Florida.
 I don’t garden.
 If I had a house of my own and a garden, I would hire someone to tend it.
 I would want to hire a British man, not just for the accent, but because I prefer the precision of flat boxwood hedges and flat one-inch lawns and perfectly round topiaries and white roses that climb on orderly trellises.
 And an espaliered pear, please.

 Mom’s gardening is vibrant, rather than precise.
 Her garden sprawls even when it is contained behind curving rows of bricks: a hodge-podge of red geraniums next to succulents on one porch, blue hydrangeas and plumbagoes around the lemon tree.
 A raised bed of dahlias has spaghetti squash (“an experiment!”) creeping underfoot.